halilgokcedag/simple-EKS-cluster-with-Terraform/README.md

 ```

+### Troubleshooting

+If the step 5 (Terraform apply) fails, run the apply command once again.
+If it keeps failing save the output logs and reach out to me on Github.

 ### Cleanup
 1. If the deployment is not needed anymore, run the following command to delete the deployment.
 Enter yes when prompted.